mwshinn/mwshinn.github.io/index.md

 ## Music

-I compose music, primarily for theatre.
+I also compose music, primarily for theatre.
 I currently study in the [Book, Music, Lyrics (BML) program](https://www.bookmusicandlyrics.com/), and previously studied under [Carol Barnett](https://carolbarnett.net/).
 Audio files and instrumental parts are available upon request.
 All music is available under the